Guidelines for a healthy heart while managing Diabetes.

-Your risk for heart disease increases when you have a high level of blood fats, including cholesterol so it’s important to know your blood fat levels.
-In someone living with diabetes, the target levels of so-called bad cholesterol (LDL cholesterol) should actually be lower than in someone without diabetes (under 100).
-Your level of so-called good cholesterol (HDL cholesterol) should be more than 40 if you’re a man and more than 50 if you’re a woman.
+Your risk for heart disease increases when you have a high level of blood fats, including cholesterol.
+It’s important to know your blood fat levels.
+In someone living with Diabetes, the target levels of so-called bad cholesterol (LDL cholesterol) should actually be lower than in someone without Diabetes (under 100).
+Your level of so-called good cholesterol (HDL cholesterol) should be more than 40, if you’re a man, and more than 50 if you’re a woman.
 Speak to your dietician about a meal plan to keep your cholesterol in control.

 Keep your blood glucose in check

 Monitor your blood glucose regularly and take the right actions, medication or meals depending on your blood glucose checks.
-High blood glucose levels can lead to other diabetic complications so it’s important that you understand your blood glucose levels.
+High blood glucose levels can lead to other Diabetic complications.
+It’s important that you understand and regularly monitor your blood glucose levels.

 Speak to your doctor about your A1C.
-A Haemoglobin A1C blood test is a test performed by your doctor or healthcare provider that shows you how well your blood glucose has been controlled over a period of time (two months or so).
-Know your target A1C and if it’s too high, speak to your doctor for help with a treatment plan.
+A Haemoglobin A1C blood test is a test performed by your doctor or healthcare provider.
+This test shows you how well your blood glucose has been controlled over a period of time (two months or so).
+Know your target A1C.
+If it’s too high, speak to your doctor for help with a treatment plan.

 We all have questions.